-- 1. Underwriting and reserving risk the risk of loss, or of adverse change in the value of insurance liabilities, due to inadequate pricing and reserving assumptions.
-It includes fluctuations in the timing, frequency and severity of insured events/claims settlements; - 2.
-Reinsurance risk the risk of being unable to obtain insurance from a reinsurer at the right time and at an appropriate cost; - 3.
-Market and Investment risk the risk of loss in value of the investment portfolio due to market volatility; - 4.
-Liquidity risk the risk that undertakings are unable to realise investments and other assets in order to settle their financial obligations when they fall due; - 5.
-Asset-liability management risk the management of a business in such a way that decisions on assets and liabilities are coordinated in order to manage the exposure to the risk associated with the variation of their economic values.
+- 1. Underwriting and reserving risk the risk of loss, or adverse changes in the value of assets and insurance liabilities, due to inadequate pricing and reserving assumptions.
+It includes fluctuations in the timing, frequency and severity of insured events/claims settlements; - Reinsurance risk the risk of failure to adequately protect against adverse claims experiences in terms of value and timing, in a cost-effective manner.
+Reinsurance risk arises due to insufficient or inappropriate reinsurance coverage; and the inability to obtain full capacity for all reinsurance treaties at the right time and at an appropriate cost; - 3.
+Market and Investment risk the risk of loss in value of the investment portfolio due to changes in interest rates and low rate of return on fixed income instruments; changes in equity prices due to market volatility and changes in exchange rates; - 4.
+Liquidity risk the risk that the Company is unable to realise investments and other assets in order to settle their financial obligations at a reasonable cost when they fall due; - 5.
+Asset-liability management risk the risk that the Company is unable to match asset inflow to liability outflow which may result in unmet insurance obligations or lost opportunities.
 The Board decided to consider this risk within the same category of Liquidity Risk; - 6.
-Credit risk the risk of loss resulting from fluctuations in credit standing of counterparties; and - 7.
-Operational risks the risk of loss arising from inadequate or failed internal processes, or from personnel and systems, or from external events. - 8.
-Reputational risks the risk that adverse publicity regarding EIL's business practices, whether accurate or not, will cause a loss of consumer confidence in the integrity of the Company which may result in significant financial losses.
+Credit risk the risk of a financial loss due to a counterparty not being able to satisfy its financial obligations; - 7.
+Operational risks the risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events; - 8.
+Reputational risks the risk that adverse publicity regarding EIL's business practices, whether accurate or not, will cause a loss of consumer confidence in the integrity of the Company which may result in significant financial losses; and